 But first, I’m going to say something that may be controversial: I think that regular cast iron pans suck.

 I want a lightweight cast iron pan that I can use just as easily as the $20 “non-stick” aluminum pans and not have to worry about it.
-And it was through researching alternatives to all this non-sense that I stumbled upon a process called Nitriding, and very cool company called Lehman’s that does one of the few nitrogen hardened skillets on the market.
+And it was through researching alternatives to all this nonsense that I stumbled upon a process called Nitriding, and a very cool company called Lehman’s that does one of the few nitrogen hardened skillets on the market.

 What the heck is Nitrogen Hardening?

 Also known as nitriding, Wikipedia describes it as follows…